Courses in technical skills for AI in medicine coming soon

 Courses II and III in AI applications from the College of Medicine are expected to become available early next year to all faculty and trainees at the college who want to learn about the programming skills and analysis required for a deeper understanding of AI algorithms and how they can be applied to medical research to improve patient care.

-The courses are being developed by; along with Christopher R. Giordano, M.D., chief for the division of liver and transplant anesthesiology and a professor of anesthesiology; François Modave, Ph.D., a professor of AI in the department of anesthesiology and Patrick Tighe, M.D., M.S., associate dean for AI application and innovation and the Donn M. Dennis, M.D., Professor in Anesthetic Innovation.
+The courses are being developed by Christopher R. Giordano, M.D., chief for the division of liver and transplant anesthesiology and a professor of anesthesiology; François Modave, Ph.D., a professor of AI in the department of anesthesiology and Patrick Tighe, M.D., M.S., associate dean for AI application and innovation and the Donn M. Dennis, M.D., Professor in Anesthetic Innovation.

 Modave said Course II: A Basic Understanding of Coding for AI in Medicine is expected to be available by early February 2023 and will focus on programming and coding in the Python language, with four hands-on modules that may take participants approximately five to six hours to complete.